bitfaster/benchly/README.md

 Benchly supports 4 different plots:

-- Bar plot: shows the relative latency of results.
+- Column chart: shows the relative latency of results.
 - Box plot: shows the relative the variability of results.
 - Histogram: shows distribution of results.
 - Timeline: shows the latency trend through time.